paper-trail-gem/paper_trail/.github/CONTRIBUTING.md

 ## Development

 Install gems with `bundle exec appraisal install`.
-This requires ruby >= 2.0.
-(It is still possible to run the `ar-4.2` gemfile locally on ruby 1.9.3, but not the `ar-5.0` gemfile.)

 Testing is a little awkward because the test suite: